Common Mistakes Made in Hand Embroidery

 10. Panicking with mistakes

 Have you made any of these mistakes?
 What mistakes have you made as a beginner?
 How did you rectify them or make it better?
-Put them in the comments and let’s talk about it.
+Put them in the comments, and let’s talk about it.
 Your comments might help another beginner to save his/ her day!

-4. New eBook – We came out with a new book this month, Hand Embroidery for Beginners.
-For those who want to just know the basic stitches and start making beautiful embroidery pieces, this book is the right choice!Buy Embroidery Books for Beginners and Advanced Learners
+New eBook – We came out with a new book this month, Hand Embroidery for Beginners.
+For those who want just to know the basic stitches and start making beautiful embroidery pieces, this book is the right choice!

-5. Embroidery Stitch Picture Dictionary Amazon Best SellerPicture Dictionary – We had also released a Stitch Picture Dictionary for quick reference.
-It is trending #1 in Amazon in the new releases!
-All our subscribers were sent one for free as our token of appreciation for being with us and supporting us through our journey!
+Picture Dictionary – We have also released a Stitch Picture Dictionary for quick reference.
+It is trending #1 on Amazon in the new releases!
+All our subscribers were sent one for free as a token of appreciation for being with us and supporting us through our journey!

 Warm regards,